Bayard Rustin Center for Social Justice: History

 The Bayard Rustin Center for Social Justice (BRCSJ) was founded in 2018 by Robt Martin Seda-Schreiber, a former middle-school teacher who founded the first middle school gay-straight alliance in New Jersey.
 In 2017, he was named Social Justice Activist of the Year by the National Education Association and in 2024, was honored as LGBT History Month Icon by the Equality Forum.

-Bayard Rustin Center for Social Justice Chief Activist Robt Martin Seda-Schreiber & Board Member Emeritus Walter Naegle with Bayard Rustin's Medal of Freedom @ BRCSJ HQ!
+Chief Activist Robt Martin Seda-Schreiber and Board Member Emeritus Walter Naegle with Bayard Rustin's Medal of Freedom.

-From 2018-2020, the BRCSJ operated from its first headquarters on Wiggins Street in Princeton, NJ.
+From 2018 to 2020, the BRCSJ operated from its first headquarters on Wiggins Street in Princeton, NJ.
 On June 30, 2018, the BRCSJ held the second largest "Families Belong Together" rally in NJ.
 In collaboration with Central Jersey GLSEN, the BRCSJ held New Jersey's largest LGBTQ youth forum, with keynote speaker Gavin Grimm.
 The BRCSJ supported New Jersey State Legislature Bill A1335 which “would require Boards of Education to include instruction, and adopt instructional materials, that accurately portray political, economic, and social contributions of persons with disabilities and lesbian, gay, bisexual, and transgender individuals.”
 In 2019, the organization co-sponsored Martin Luther King Jr. Day events at Princeton University.
-Also in 2019, the BRCSJ organized Princeton’s first Pride parade as well as Princeton’s first drag show.
+Also in 2019, the BRCSJ organized Princeton's first Pride parade as well as Princeton's first drag show.

 In 2020, the BCRSJ transitioned to a completely virtual platform due to the COVID-19 pandemic.
 They hosted a Virtual Pride event, which featured such guests as Billy Porter, Sam Sparro, and Luis and Bob from Sesame Street.
 They began a nightly virtual Social Justice Power Hour, with guests including Robert Jones Jr., Patton Oswalt, Valerie Jarrett, Maggie Smith, Adam Gopnik, Wayne Brady, Garry Trudeau, Raquel Willis, Gavin Grimm, Rep. Malcolm Kenyatta, Ibram X. Kendi, PA Lt.
 Gov. and Senator-elect John Fetterman, John Doe (X), Billy Eichner, Keisha Blain, Kiese Laymon, and Susanna Hoffs.
-The Social Justice Power Hour ran continuously every weeknight for over 600 shows from 2020-2022 and continued in a multiplatform format.
-The BRCSJ collaborated with the Unitarian Universalist Church of Princeton’s Racial Justice Task Force to declare racism a public health crisis.
+The Social Justice Power Hour ran continuously every weeknight for over 600 shows from 2020 to 2022 and continued in a multiplatform format.
+The BRCSJ collaborated with the Unitarian Universalist Church of Princeton's Racial Justice Task Force to declare racism a public health crisis.
 In 2020, the BRCSJ received a commendation in a Joint legislative Resolution from the New Jersey Senate and General Assembly.
 In 2022, Congresswoman Bonnie Watson Coleman presented the BRCSJ with a Congressional Proclamation, "recognizing and honoring Bayard Rustin Center for Social Justice’s (BRCSJ) positive impact and achievements as an activist center, educational bridge and safe space for LGBTQIA youth, families and allies".

-In March 2022, it re-opened physically at the organization’s second headquarters in Princeton, at 12 Stockton Street.
-In June 2022, the BRCSJ organized Princeton’s Pride parade, which drew over 3500 people, and was headlined by Alan Muraoka of Sesame Street as Grand Marshall.
+In March 2022, it re-opened physically at the organization's second headquarters in Princeton, at 12 Stockton Street.
+In June 2022, the BRCSJ organized Princeton's Pride parade, which drew over 3500 people, and was headlined by Alan Muraoka of Sesame Street as Grand Marshall.